tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * Q: How can I get zombies to spawn more often?
     * A: This question is asked so much that it really is considered a FAQ.
 As I already told you above you can't add spawns using spawn.json alone.
 You need to add a rule to `spawner.json` and possibly set conditions in `spawn.json`.
 See the examples at the bottom of this wiki.
+    * A: Check the 'Zombie apocalypse world' scenario in the examples section.
+It explains how you can setup a zombie apocalypse type world with In Control.

 * Q: How can I get zombies to spawn during the day?
     * A: This is asked a lot but technically this is the wrong question because zombies already spawn during the day.
 The only restriction is light based and not time based.
 See the example section for an example on how to spawn zombies unrestricted when it's light